coreui/coreui-free-vue-admin-template/src/views/widgets/Widget06.md

 ### Widget06

 This widget can style is defined by cardClasses.
+Inside component there is additional slot for chart (name="chart").

 prop | default
 --- | ---